ADMISSIONS POLICY FOR

-If applicants are seeking admission under criteria 6, 7, 10 or 11 above, they will be asked for a letter of support to confirm their church membership from their minister or Faith leader, or suitable equivalent.
+If applicants are seeking admission under criteria 6, 7, 10 or 11 above, they will be asked for a letter of support to confirm their church membership from their minister or Faith leader.

 In assessing home to academy distance the measure will be by the shortest walking route.
 Routes are measured from the centre point of the pupil’s house, or in the case of a flat from the centre point of the building, to the nearest academy entrance.
 A Geographic Information System (GIS) is used to identify and measure the shortest walking route.
 The GIS identifies routes on the Ordnance Survey Integrated Transport Network and Urban Paths Network, which are national recognised datasets.
 The routes include all man-made paths, i.e. those that are metalled or surfaced.

 Children who have been baptised as Catholics or have been formally received into the Catholic Church.
 All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
 A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will suffice.

 2. Definition of Children in the care of a Local Authority